jarekb84/Grandus/PERFORMANCE_PLAN.md

 }
 ```

-**Implementation trigger:** When you have multiple enemy types or when your enemy count exceeds 30-50.
+**Implementation trigger:** When you have multiple enemy types or when your enemy count regularly exceeds 2,000-3,000.

 ## Milestone 3: Large-Scale Optimizations

-Implement these when pushing to 100+ entities or when FPS drops below 30:
+Implement these when pushing to 4,000+ entities or when FPS drops below 30:

 ### Spatial Partitioning